 The first EP was self-released and was what I was trying to achieve at the time, to have something more chill and intimate as it was just a collection of tracks I made that sounded nice together.
 For this EP, I wanted something more energetic with a bang, since this will be released with a label.
 I think my sounds have not evolved much to be honest haha.
 This is evident in the 4th track "Hearing Deficit".
 That’s the vibe of most of my tracks I have hidden somewhere in my hard drive.
 I released a track titled 'Stop MP3' on my Soundcloud in February that I feel encapsulates my overall vibe well (shameless plug haha).

 Darker Than Wax is home to some immense talents like yourself, both homegrown and abroad.
-What’s your chemistry like with the label, and how did this relationship come about?
+What’s your chemistry like with the label, and how did you initially connect?

 View this post on Instagram